 Mitigation Measure Timing/Frequency of Action Responsible for Implementing Responsibility for Monitoring Standards for Compliance Verification of Compliance signage indicating this shall be displayed at the project site access point.
 All construction equipment shall be maintained and properly tuned in accordance with manufacturer's specifications and shall be checked by a certified visible emissions evaluator.
 Suspend excavation and grading activity when winds (instantaneous gusts) exceed 25 mph.
-Any burning of cleared vegetation shall be conducted according to the rules and regulations of the BAAQMD's Regulation 5 (BAAQMD, 2008).
-Prior notification to BAAQMD shall be made by submitting an Open Burning Prior Notification Form to BAAQMD's office in San Francisco.
+Any burning of cleared vegetation shall be conducted according to the rules and regulations of the BAAQMD's Regulation 5 4.2-1b Decondancy, 2000).
+Find inclution and the parameter of BAAQMD's office in San Francisco.
+A publicly visible sign shall be made by submitting an Open Burning Prior Notification Form to BAAQMD's office in San Francisco.
 A publicly visible sign shall be posted with the telephone number and person to contact at the County regarding dust complaints.
 A response and corrective action shall occur within 48 hours.
 The BAAQMD's phone number shall also be visible to ensure compliance with applicable regulations.
-4.2-1b The applicant shall ensure through contractual obligations (to be contained within the the Subdivision Improvement Agreement with the Department of Public Works per Condition No. 21) with construction contractors that the following Best Management Practices (BMPs) shall be implemented during all stages of construction:: All heavy duty construction equipment be equipped with a diesel particulate matter filters.
-Only low Reactive Organic Gas (ROG) During construction Applicant PBD/ Construction Contractors Site inspection to verify compliance with mitigation measures during construction coatings shall be utilized.
-The applicant shall use only Tier 2 or better heavy duty construction equipment.
+D The applicant shall ensure through contractual obligations (to be contained within the the Subdivision Improvement Agreement with the Department of Public Works per Condition No. 21) with construction contractors that the following Best Management Practices (BMPs) shall be implemented during all stages of construction.: All heavy duty construction equipment be equipped with a diesel particulate matter filters.
+Only low Reactive Organic Gas (ROG) coatings shall be utilized.
+During construction Applicant PBD/ Construction Contractors Site inspection to verify compliance with mitigation measures during construction